 Object of desire:

 May Laval's diary.
-She's writing her "tell-all" memoirs book based on this diary that would expose the dirty deeds of many influential people ranging from gangsters to politicians and businessmen.
+She's writing her "tell-all" memoir based on this diary that would expose the dirty deeds of many influential people, ranging from gangsters to politicians and businessmen.

 Object of desire:

 May Laval's diary.
-She's writing her "tell-all" memoirs book based on this diary that would expose the dirty deeds of many influential people ranging from gangsters to politicians and businessmen.
+She's writing her "tell-all" memoir based on this diary that would expose the dirty deeds of many influential people, ranging from gangsters to politicians and businessmen.

 Dames:

-May Laval, once beautiful model who still craves attention and tries to get it by publishing her controversial book.
+May Laval, a former model who still craves attention, attempts to garner it by publishing her controversial book.
 Then there's Jake's soon-to-be-ex (?) wife Sheila and ass-hole Riordan's wife, Denise.
 May is definitely the most interesting one of the three, so it was too bad she was the first one to go.

-May Laval, once beautiful model who still craves attention and tries to get it by publishing her controversial book.
+May Laval, a former model who still craves attention, attempts to garner it by publishing her controversial book.
 Then there's Jake's soon-to-be-ex (?) wife Sheila and ass-hole Riordan's wife, Denise.
 May is definitely the most interesting one of the three, so it was too bad she was the first one to go.

 Title: